darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=35m20s)

 So, oops, OK.
 Ehh, next step, what does this follow from?
 Do we have a way to derive this?
 What does this follow from?
 Now have a look, if, ohh this is very funny, if x is larger than y and x prime is larger than y prime.
 What you are you willing to conclude?
-In general. x is larger than y and x prime is larger than y prime.
+In general, x is larger than y and x prime is larger than y prime.
 Can you draw an obvious conclusion from that?

 ![a.24](a.24.png)

 Yes, for instance, x plus x prime, is at least, I can even put at least here, yes. x plus x prime is at least y plus y prime.

 // My comment.
-Notice the slanted way he write the >= symbol.
+Notice the slanted way he writes the \>= symbol.

-# next 36m01s

 ![a.25](a.25.png)

 ![a.26](a.26.png)

 Monotonicity of the addition.
-Write now down the contrapositive of this relation. x less than y or x prime less than y prime follows from x plus x prime less than y plus y prime.
+Write now down the **contrapositive** of this relation. x less than y or x prime less than y prime follows from x plus x prime less than y plus y prime.

+// My comment.
+My study of Dijkstra's Predicate Calculus and Program Semantics has paid off here.
+Notice how effortlessly we were able to turn the expression with a conjunction into one with a disjunction by writing down the equivalent contrapositive.

 ![a.27](a.27.png)